Legatia/OuroC/packages/sdk/src/ai/prompts.md

-✅ **"Add enterprise-grade subscriptions with OuroC privacy features"** ✅ **"Implement OuroC with Grid integration for KYC and compliance"** ✅ **"Create B2B subscription system with OuroC and multi-tenant support"**
+✅ **"Add enterprise-grade subscriptions with OuroC privacy features"** ✅ **"Implement OuroC with Grid integration for KYC and compliance"** ✅ **"Create B2B subscription system with OuroC and multi-tenant support"** ✅ **"Build enterprise payment system with X.402 and OuroC integration"** ✅ **"Implement X.402 payments for enterprise SaaS with OuroC"**

 ## Prompt Best Practices